-Quantum Technology for Remote Sensing
+Quantum Technology for Earth Science

 Quantum Sensing

 As a future capability, quantum sensing has the potential to be revolutionary in advancing the accuracy and precision of science measurements, of Earth and beyond.
 By utilizing various properties of quantum mechanics — entanglement, superposition, interference, squeezing, etc. — quantum sensing technologies may offer significant advantages over traditional sensing methods, reducing measurement uncertainties and potentially lowering size, weight, power, and cost of future missions.
-ESTO technology investments in quantum sensing also serve the national goal to establish U.S. leadership.
+ESTO technology investments also serve the national goal to establish U.S. quantum leadership.

 ESTO held a quantum sensing Technical Interchange Meeting in June 2024 at the NASA Ames Research Center.
 Get the report: Toward Quantum Enhanced Sensing and Measurements for Earth Observation in 2040